Tag Archives: Antoine Fuqua

 The Equaliser (2014), Denzel Washington, Chloë Grace Moretz

-One of the most memorable moments for me is the swift move with the gun at Pushkin’s warehouse.
-It’s so very quick but certainly just as impressive each time I hit the replay button.
+One of the most memorable moments for me was the swift move with the gun at Pushkin’s warehouse.
+It’s so very quick and just as impressive each time I hit the replay button.
 I also love the music that starts at approximately 1 hour 45 minutes.

 G